OSInside/kiwi/doc/source/building/build_in_buildservice.rst

 .. [#f2] :file:`osc` compresses added folders into a `cpio
    <https://en.wikipedia.org/wiki/Cpio>`_ archive and decompresses it
    before running your builds.
-The only downside of this is, that the contents of your overlay are not conveniently visible via the web interface.
+The only downside of this is, that the contents of your overlay is not conveniently visible via the web interface.

 .. [#f3] Taken from the project